skoona/skn_utils/README.md

 # SknUtils
 ### Rails Gem containing a Ruby POJO that can be instantiated at runtime with an input hash.
-This library creates an Object with instance variables and associated getters and setters for hash each input key.
+This library creates an Object with instance variables and associated getters and setters for Dot or Hash notational access to each instance variable.
+Additional instance variables can be added post-create by 'obj.my_new_var = "some value"', or simply assigning it.
+The intent of this component is to be ca container of data results, with easy access to its contents.

 * If the key's value is also a hash itself, it too will become an Object.
 * if the key's value is a Array of Hashes, each element of the Array will become an Object.